orokusaki/django-jsonrpc-2-0/README.rst

 JSON object, which contains information about the queries that were run during the request cycle, and tracebacks for exceptions.

+Access `request` by settings `provide_request` to `True` on your service class.
+Then, write your API methods to accept `request` as the first argument.

 Supports JSON-P, with any callback name you'd like to use, with an attribute `padding_names` on your API class (default is `('callback', 'jsoncallback')`)